fivosts/BenchPress/INSTALL.md

 ### Platforms

 ⚠️ __BenchPress__ only supports Linux-based systems.
-While it can be installed on Windows or MacOS, it has not been attempted and tested, therefore not guaranteed.
+While it can be installed on Windows or MacOS, it has not been attempted and tested, therefore not guaranteed to work.